zhang435/New_Tab/README.md

 I made three different mode base on user preference

+Quick note, If you want , hold contorl/command will open the link in the new tab..
 ## OR
 Or mode enable user to add link into the table, *New_Tab* will only run the url with the domain

 Example:
-if you add **www.github.com** into table, all the link in apple.com will open in the new tab.
+if you add **www.github.com** into table, all the link in github.com will open in the new tab.
 Also, All the page under www.github.com/*** will open in the new tab as well.